-No, they don’t need it.
+No, they don’t need it, they are low humidity plants.
 I keep the leaves of my succulents dry.
 Use the spray bottle on your humidity loving tropical houseplants!

 Unless your tap water is high in minerals, it’s fine.
 Just know that softened water can be problematic over time.